 The nature of our business is somewhat seasonal.
 Generally, our operating profit has been greater in the fourth quarter, which includes the Christmas selling season, as compared with operating profit in each of the first three quarters of our fiscal year.
-In addition, our quarterly results can be affected by the timing of certain holidays, new store openings, remodels, relocations and store closings.
-Consumer behavior driven by the COVID-19 pandemic and its accompanying impacts has resulted in a departure from seasonal norms we have experienced in recent years and may continue to disrupt the historical quarterly cadence of our results of operations for an unknown period of time.
+In addition, our quarterly results can be affected by the timing of certain holidays, new store openings, remodels, relocations, store closings, and weather patterns.
+See "Item 7.
+Management's Discussion & Analysis of Financial Condition and Results of Operation" for further discussion of seasonality.